GouthamSER/Leechv2/README.md

 ## 💰 Sponsors and Donations

-If NEO-WZML saves you time, consider supporting development:
+If LeechV2 saves you time, consider supporting development:

 [🧸 Support the project — アイリス](https://telegram.me/irisXDR)